nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/managing-accounts/administration.md

 When you are using an external directory for users management, the Edit button is not displayed as you cannot edit the users' properties (managed directly from the directory).
 {{/callout}}

 To modify a user's properties, go to the **Administration** menu > **Users & Groups**.
-Search a user and click on the user's name to open his or her card.
-Edit it by modifying the fields in the modification form.
+Search a user and click on the user name to open his or her card.
+To edit it, modify the fields in the modification form.

 #### Changing a User's Password

 Only administrators and power users can modify other users' password.
-However every user can modify his or her own password from his/her profile card.
+However every users can modify their own password from their profile.

 {{#> callout type='info' }}
 When you use an external directory for users management, the **Change password** button is not displayed as you cannot edit your password.